thomasgtaylor/how.wtf/content/post/2023-04-19-function-and-method-overloading-in-typescript.md

 ---
-title: Function and method overloading in TypeScript
-date: 2023-04-19T23:55:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-04-19 23:55:00-04:00
 description: How to implement function and method overloading in TypeScript
-categories:
-- Programming
 tags:
-- TypeScript
+- typescript
+title: Function and method overloading in TypeScript
 ---

 In Typescript, the declaration of an  `overload`  is defined by writing [overload signatures](https://www.typescriptlang.org/docs/handbook/2/functions.html#function-overloads).